SpectralJager/SpectrumBlog/content/posts/programming/overview-of-networked-systems.md

 title = "Overview of networked systems: 5+1 basic things that allow you understand computer networking."

 +++
-In the digital age most devices (over 10.07 billions on statistic of 2020 year [(statista.com)](https://www.statista.com/statistics/1183457/iot-connected-devices-worldwide/)) communicate with each other over computer networks.
-It could be computers, smartphones, printers, scanners etc, that connected through a transmission medium such as wires, cables.
+In the digital age most devices (over 10.07 billions on statistics of 2020 year [(statista.com)](https://www.statista.com/statistics/1183457/iot-connected-devices-worldwide/)) communicate with each other over computer networks.
+It could be computers, smartphones, printers, scanners etc, that are connected through a transmission medium such as wires, cables.

-Computer Network is important part of our live, that allows us order various products from home, self-study, spend funny time and other different things.
-I also could say it help us survive in modern world.
+Computer Network is an important part of our live, that allows us to order various products from home, self-study, spend fun time and other different things.
+I also could say it help us survive in the modern world.

 ![...](https://images.unsplash.com/photo-1483389127117-b6a2102724ae)

 # What is COMPUTER NETWORK?

-Here we come to definition of _computer network_ - is a connection between two or more nodes (could be a single computer devices or other networks).
+Here we come to the definition of _computer network_ - is a connection between two or more nodes (could be a single computer device or other networks).
 Those connections not always are reliable or secure.

 ## Main terms of computer network.